 - Failure to relieve pain

 - Heart attack or stroke

 Total hip replacement is one of the most successful orthopaedic procedures performed for patients with hip arthritis.
 This procedure can relieve pain, restore function, improve your movements at work and play, and provide you with a better quality of life.
-Dr South will do everything within his power to manage your risk profile.
+Dr Wheatley will do everything within his power to manage your risk profile.
 The risks can be minimised, but never fully excluded.